lizmat/articles/repl-avalanche-2.md

 would only open up a REPL if the answer was wrong.
 In this example, that will of course be never.
 But I hope you get the picture!

 ## Identifying sprinkles
-Sometimes you're not so much interested in the exact location in the code, but are more interested in a logical step in your code.
+Sometimes you are not so much interested in the exact location in the code, but are more interested in a logical step in your code.
 To allow easy identification of the sprinkle, you can pass a string in the call to the `repl` subroutine:
 ```
 if 42 -> $answer {
     repl "What did Deep Thought say?";